lukasmatta/Airport-Manager/rest/readme.md

 # Rest Interface

 Welcome to our project!
-This module contains a REST compliant interface for our airport manager.
+This module contains a REST compliant interface for our airport user.
 So far, the REST interface has controllers for Airport and Steward entities.

 ## Setup